unkyulee/micro-journal/micro-journal-rev-2-revamp/build-guide.md

 Screen received mini HDMI interface.
 This display is almost exact the size of the keyboard and it has a bit quirky aspect ratio, but attractive writing environment.

-### G. Power Supply

-This build uses a USB-C Female Port that will be connected to external power supply such as a phone charger or a portable battery to supply power to the device.

 # Materials